Ayantanu2002/ConversationalPDF-using-llama-2/README.md

 # PDF Chatbot Project

 Welcome to the PDF Chatbot project!
 This repository contains code and resources for building and deploying a chatbot capable of interacting with PDF documents.
 This project is created using llama-2-7b-chat.ggmlv3.q8_0 model.
-For frontend I used React Js for backend i used python flask server.
+For frontend i used React Js for backend i used python flask server.

 ## Project Overview